Freemovers

 - a student, who is in the first semester of study and who previously studied at a different school attaches the Transcript of Records or the supplement to the diploma from the preceding studies.

-- residency at a top university according to the QS World University Rankings (up to TOP 500)
+- a study stay at a top university according to the QS World University Rankings (up to TOP 300)

-- impossibility to use another programme (e.g. Erasmus+ programme, faculty scholarships, DZS offers, etc.)
+- impossibility of using another programme (e.g. Erasmus+ programme, faculty scholarships, DZS offers, etc.)

 Top ▲